 Why Your Nest Keeps Losing Power and Other Issues

 The Google Nest Thermostat is better than older programmable thermostats that use a combination of wiring and AA batteries for power.
 It relies on a rechargeable lithium-ion battery and wiring to connect to Wi-Fi, power its digital display and run your heating and cooling system.

-8 Common Nest Thermostat Problems
+8 Common Nest Thermostat Malfunctions

 - Short battery life.

-- Thermostat motion sensing won’t work.
+- Thermostat motion sensing won’t operate.

 - Your thermostat every now and then disconnects from Wi-Fi.